stephenalindsay/minnow/README.md

 Minnow is a simple programmer's editor for Clojure.

+NOTE: Very much alpha software.
+There will be bugs.
+You have been warned.

 Minnow is intended to be a comfortable first editor for folks new to Clojure who don't already have a strong attachment to any of the other Clojure development environments.